beatriz-dantas/beatriz-dantas/README.md

 🪦🪦🪦 oi oi, sou a Beatriz, estudante do Instituto Federal do Tocantins-IFTO,da turma do 2°A de info.

 ### hobbies ☢️  ☢️  ☢️
-- 🧷 Desenhenhos
+- 🧷 Desenho
 - 🧷 Pintura
-- 🧷 Artesanatos
+- 🧷 Artesanato
 - 🧷 Leitura
 - 🧷 Jogos